ManmeetSingh28603/Portfolio/README.md

 # Manmeet Singh - Portfolio Website

-A modern, responsive portfolio website built with Django and Tailwind CSS.
+A modern, responsive portfolio website built with Django and Tailwind CSS, optimized for production deployment on Vercel.

 ## Features